jojozhuang/jojozhuang.github.io/_posts/2016-03-15-develop-realtime-online-application-with-websocket.md

  * [SignalR](http://signalr.net/)

 ## 2. Socket.IO
-### 2.1 Full-Duplex
+### 2.1 Prerequisite
+If you haven’t installed Node.js and NPM, please install them by referring to posting [Install Node.js and NPM]({% link _posts/2016-03-06-install-nodejs-and-npm.md %}).
+### 2.2 Server Clock
+This sample shows the Full-Duplex feature of Socket.IO.
-Create a file named server.js.
+Create a file named `clock-server.js`.
 And add the following code.
 The timer invokes sockets.send method every one second.

 ```javascript
 var app = require('http').createServer(handler);